VarPDev/varp-framework/README.md

 # Varp-Library

 Is a library to help you for build easly your web interface.
-A set of common css utilities and have a flexbox grid.
+A set of common css/js utilities and have a flexbox grid.

 ## Wiki